Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @return The EIP-712 digest
  * @dev This function is public to allow offchain tools to calculate the same digest
- * @dev Note: This does not support smart contract based signatures for multichain */ function calculateCertificateDigest( uint32 referenceTimestamp,
+ * @dev Note: This does not support smart contract based signatures for multichain
+ * @dev This is a chain-agnostic digest, so it can be used to verify certificates across
+ *      multiple destination chains
+ */
+function calculateCertificateDigest(
+    uint32 referenceTimestamp,